LuisSevillano/luissevillano.github.io/_posts/2016-03-20-static-maps.md

 <div class="row">
   <div class="twelve columns">
     <p>
-    Each day at El Español's newsroom I have to <a class="username link-no-icon" href="https://youtu.be/BoeStB36dic">deal with</a> new oportunities to learn and improve my skills.
+    Each day at the newsroom I have to <a class="username link-no-icon" href="https://youtu.be/BoeStB36dic">deal with</a> new opportunities to learn and improve bit by bit.
 During the last year I had to make different maps, usually I use QGIS for georeferencial issues, landsat imagery, and the base map.
 Then I use Illustrator to style and personalize it.
     </p>
   </div>
 </div>